Ernestine Eckstein: Political organizing in the Black feminist community

-The organization's careful use of terms such as “feminist” and “Black” that could potentially alienate or divide their membership encouraged the non-hierarchical atmosphere.
-Springer writes: “The BWOA subverted discrimination within Black communities based on color, physical appearance, or class by welcoming all Black women into the organization.
-The organization focused on activism, rather than social constructions of beauty or social class. ...
-BWOA’s avoidance of the label ‘feminism’ while practicing feminism was indicative of future developments in Black feminist organizing".
+Springer wrote, "The BWOA subverted discrimination within Black communities based on color, physical appearance, or class by welcoming all Black women into the organization.
+The organization focused on activism, rather than social constructions of beauty or social class. ...BWOA's avoidance of the label 'feminism' while practicing feminism was indicative of future developments in Black feminist organizing".

 The BWOA lasted from 1973 to 1980 with a 400-person membership at its height.
-There was no one factor that caused the group to stop meeting actively, but the rise in conservatism with the election of Ronald Reagan as President in 1980 caused members to “determine that 1960s strategies would not be effective".
-One unusual factor in Eckstein's involvement in BWOA is that it “did not interrogate heterosexism as an oppressive force in Black women’s lives".
+There was no one factor that caused the group to stop meeting, but the rise in conservatism with the election of Ronald Reagan as president in 1980 caused members to "determine that 1960s strategies would not be effective".
+One unusual factor in Eckstein's involvement in BWOA is that it "did not interrogate heterosexism as an oppressive force in Black women's lives".